 Sharpening at The Arts Centre (Rekindle Workshop, upstairs in the Boys’ High building at 28 Worcester Boulevard)

-Make friends with your spoon-carving tools and make them last a lifetime with this essential resourceful skill.
+Come & learn the basics of sharpening - how to get a great edge on everything from kitchen knives to woodworking tools to garden implements.
+Make friends with your tools and make them last a lifetime with this essential resourceful skill.
 This workshop focuses on learning to sharpen with cheap and readily available equipment.

-There are 8 places available in this workshop and booking is essential and non-refundable.
+There are 8 places available in this workshop.

 About your tutor